 Professional counseling is a behavioral health service often regulated at the state level.
 Though individual states may have differing requirements, professional counselors typically need to hold a masters degree in counseling.
 Other potential requirements include state-issued license, post-degree supervised clinical practice and a successful outcome on a state recognized exam.i

 If this is your goal, some counseling programs may be designed to help prepare you for different types of state licensure.
-Licensed professional counselors (LPC), licensed mental health counselors (LMHC), school counselors, and counseling psychologists are several possibilities.
+Licensed professional counselors (LPC), licensed mental health counselors (LMHC), school counselors, marriage and family therapy counselors, and counseling psychologists are several possibilities.

 Psychologists often perform the similar duties as professional counselors, but they also provide additional psychological services.
 For instance, they might administer diagnostic tests and consult with MDs about medication for their clients.
 Another protected title, “licensed psychologist,” is used by counseling psychology professionals who have earned an APA-accredited doctorate in psychology, completed an internship, supervised practice, and passed the Examination for Professional Practice in Psychology.ii